 You’ve found what seems like the perfect home – either for investment purposes or to move into – and you really, really want it.
 This is one time, though, when your head should definitely rule your heart, when intellect should over-ride emotion.
-You need to take the time to make sure you aren’t buying a “lemon” home in NAPLES.
+You need to take the time to make sure you aren’t buying a “lemon” home in Sarasota.

 For one thing, sellers usually don’t disclose everything about a property they’re selling, only what they have to.
 So it’s up to you, the buyer, to find out everything you can, inspecting outside and inside and underneath and, well, everywhere.
 Below are a few warning signs you should be on the lookout for.